 This pricing scheme can act as an incentive to go solar, because solar panels tend to operate at their highest capacity during summer months.
-The following chart shows the solar radiation falling on San Francisco during the “winter” and “summer” seasons (as defined by the utility).
-The average insolation during the summer is 6.42 kWh per sq. meter per day, compared to 4.46 in the non-peak season.
+The following chart shows the solar radiation falling on Los Angeles during the various seasons.

 Solar panels also tend to have higher output during the peak hours of the day.
 In fact, the California Public Utilities Commission found that solar tends to have a 60% capacity factor (produce 60% of its maximum) during peak electricity periods.
 The following chart from SolarStik illustrates:

 So what will a time-of-use pricing plan mean for the economics of solar in Los Angeles?
 It means solar customers save more money.